 I’m much better at folding towel animals now.
 Plus I discovered that most of my issues with heads when I wrote this blog were due to the fact that my hand towels are not the right proportions for it.

 This is my new invention, the towel crab.
 I’m working on a series on folding individual towel animals.
 Each animal will have step by step instructions with still photos and some have a video of a stateroom steward folding the animal.
 It’s easy to make sure you don’t miss any upcoming animals.
 Just follow My Cruise Stories on twitter or networked blogs, “like” My Cruise Stories facebook page, or click the link on the sidebar to get an email or RSS subscription.
-Posted now: rabbit , frog, seal, hanging monkey, one-towel snake, pig, gorilla. turtle, cat, dog, elephant, dinosaur, penguin, bear, and stingray.
+Posted now: rabbit , frog, easy seal, hanging monkey, one-towel snake, pig, gorilla. turtle, cat, dog, elephant, dinosaur, penguin, bear, pigeon, better seal (sea lion or walrus), turkey and stingray, and more.
 Another easy-to-make towel folding project, which also comes in useful as a gift, is the towel cake.
+For more towel animal instructions check out the towel animal page.